alamin5G/FiveTypesOfArrays/readme.md

 ## Usage

-Run the Java** *'Main.java'*** program in IntelliJ IDEA and follow the prompts to input array sizes when requested.
+Run the Java ***Main.java*** program in IntelliJ IDEA and follow the prompts to input array sizes when requested.
 The program will display performance metrics for each array type.

-For the Python implementation, run the '***script1.py***' script in PyCharm using the equivalent Python code structure to compare performance characteristics.
+For the Python implementation, run the '***script1.py***' under the **Python Folder** script in PyCharm using the equivalent Python code structure to compare performance characteristics.